Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: Introduction

 where $g_x = s_z \circ s_y$, $g_y = s_x \circ s_z$, and $g_z = s_y \circ s_x$.

-The dynamics of the action of groups $\Gamma^*_{A,B,C,D}$ and $\Gamma_{A,B,C,D}$ on $S_{A,B,C,D}$ and their individual elements have several deep connections, including to the dynamics of mapping class groups on character varieties, to the monodromy of the Painlev\'e~6 differential equation, and to the aperiodic Schr\"odinger equation; see, for example, \cite{cantat-1} for a nice description of these connections.
-We will provide more details about the former two connections in Section \ref{SEC:MOTIVATIONS}.
+The dynamics of the action of groups $\AUTOGROUP^\pm_{A,B,C,D}$ and $\AUTOGROUP_{A,B,C,D}$ on $S_{A,B,C,D}$ and their individual elements have several deep connections, including to the dynamics of mapping class groups on character varieties, to the monodromy of the Painlev\'e~6 differential equation, and to the aperiodic Schr\"odinger equation; see, for example, \cite{cantat-1} for a nice description of these connections.
+For this reason there is an extensive body of previous works on this dynamical system.
+In Section \ref{SEC:RELATED_WORKS} we will provide a sample, focusing on those that we consider most closely related to the present paper.
+We will also provide further details about the connections with dynamics on character varieties and with the Painlev\'e~6 differential equation in Section \ref{SEC:MOTIVATIONS}.

-The previous works arising from dynamics on character varieties can be traced back to Markoff Theorem and to works on Markoff Surfaces, see \cite{bowditch} and \cite{series}.
-To the best of our knowledge, deeper investigations on these dynamics follow two main trends: \begin{itemize} \item[(i)] Global dynamics on the $2$-dimensional real (singular) surfaces for real parameters $A,B,C,D$, as initiated by Goldman \cite{goldman-1} (see also \cite{goldman-2}).

-\item[(ii)] Study of domains in the complex surface $S_{A,B,C,D}$ on which the group $\Gamma_{A,B,C,D}$ acts properly discontinuously, as initiated by Bowditch \cite{bowditch} and later studied extensively by several authors.
-We refer the reader especially to the works by Tan, Wong, and Zhang \cite{TWZ}, Maloni, Palesi, and Tan \cite{MPT}, and Hu, Tan, and Zhang \cite{Hu}. \end{itemize}

-Based on motivations from the monodromy of the Painlev\'e~6 differential equation, the previous dynamical results follow three main trends: \begin{itemize} \item[(i)] Finite orbits under $\Gamma_{A,B,C,D}$ correspond to algebraic solutions of Painlev\'e 6.
-They were classified by Dubrovin and Mazzocco \cite{dubrovinmazzocco} and by Lisovyy and Tykhyy \cite{LT_ALGEBRAIC}.
-See also \cite[Section 4]{cantat-2} for a classification of bounded orbits.

-\item[(ii)] Study of individual mappings from $\Gamma$ and $\Gamma^{\ast}$ displaying rather interesting dynamics by Iwasaki and Uehara \cite{IU_ERGODIC}, including uniformly hyperbolic ones by Cantat \cite{cantat-1}.
-These mappings share many features in common with the complex H\'enon mappings.

-\item[(iii)] Proof by Cantat and Loray \cite{cantat-2} that except for the case Picard parameters ($A=B=C=0$, $D=4$), the action of $\Gamma$ on $S_{A,B,C,D}$ preserves neither an (multi) affine structure nor a (multi) holomorphic foliation.
-This corresponds to the Malgrange irreducibility of Painlev\'e~6, as explained in their paper.